AvinashS97/reactJs/src/source.md

 Re-render: React re-renders the component.(When user cick button for the 2nd time) const[count, setCount] = useState(0); sees that count is now 1 and it uses 1 as the current state.

+So mainly, React preserves the state values to ensure the component behaves predictably even as it re-renders in response to changes in props, state updates, or other triggers.

-# v29- React Js State Challenge
+# V29- React Js State Challenge

+# V30- Derived State- Improve State Management and Remove Redundancy & Dependency.